Date Number:

 The setting: My house.

-: Paper snowflakes - it had been a while since she'd made one, so I showed her how.
+The plot: Paper snowflakes - it had been a while since she'd made one, so I showed her how.
 Fun times.
 We also made flying paper lanterns.
 This is something I wanted to try with my class (we ended up not doing it) and maybe something I'd like to start as a new Christmas tradition.
 You make them out of tissue paper, and then put something one fire underneath it and, in theory, it floats like a hot air balloon.
 You can find instructions here.
 And a pretty cool video of the effect here.
-Ours didn't work so well.
-Sara's fell prey to the snow just outside the door, and I think it might have been too cold for mine to actually lift off, but it was just a first attempt, and we had fun making them. :) We followed all of that up with some mad Xanadu action.
-Probably the worst movie ever, but highly entertaining.

 Hilarious: Xanadu.
 Yep.